eddmann/eddmann.github.io/_posts/2016/2016-02-19-handling-array-equality-in-php.md

 ---
 layout: post
-title: "Handling Array Equality in PHP"
+title: 'Handling Array Equality in PHP'
-meta: "Exploring how PHP handles equality in-regard to Arrays"
+meta: 'Exploring how PHP handles equality in-regard to Arrays'
 ---

 If you want to check if two arrays contain the same values, regardless of order, you will have some issue using the operators `==` and `===`.

 <!--more-->

 With the equal operator `==` you are able to check for equality based on the type coerced values and keys (regardless of order).